Artashes19/ML-Projects/README.md

-MNIST Classification: THis is my own solution to renowned classification problem, in the smae notebook i have implemented Logistic Regression, QDA, Random Forest on my own.
+MNIST Classification: THis is my own solution to renowned classification problem, in the same notebook i have implemented Logistic Regression, QDA, Random Forest on my own.